Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Start by reading the care tag labels; they will provide specific instructions for the washing and drying process.

-- Inspect the jacket for stains and pre-treat them with an appropriate cleaner
+Inspect the jacket for stains and pre-treat them with an appropriate cleaner.

-And remember, always check for any special care instructions on the label.
+Always check for any special care instructions on the label.
 For example, some jackets may be hand wash or dry clean only.

-Washing Down Jackets
+Machine Washing Down Jackets

 Down jackets are incredibly warm and comfortable, but they also require special care when washing.